antonioribeiro/laravel-installer/README.md

 * Configure a main template, a home view using main template and a route to home, so we can see Laravel 4 and Blade running

 # Changelog

+2013/02/05 00:25 (GMT-3) - Version 1.7.0

+* New command: "artisan installpackage [<filter>]".
+Will filter, show and let the user select a package from a list to install.
+* Application Base (or app starter) is now selectable, but user can still type a different repository
+* A separate file (starters.csv) was created to make it easier to maintain a list of available bases
+* laravelbook / laravel4-starter added to list of bases
+* noherczeg / pizzademo added to the list of bases
+* laravelbook/laravel4-powerpack added to the list of packages
+* laravelbook/ardent added to the list of packages
+* Zizaco/confide added to the list of packages
+* Zizaco/lessy added to the list of packages

 2013/02/01 12:45 (GMT-3) - Version 1.6.7